vijayaratnakumari/FSxDemo/README.md

 Connect to Remote Desktop connection and Microsoft Windows Instance by using Key Pair.

 We have two ways to connect to a remote desktop.
-Select instance and click on CONNECT—-----> Click RDP client.
+Select the instance and click on CONNECT—-----> Click RDP client.
-1. Download  remote desktop file (RDP).
+1. Download the remote desktop file (RDP).
 2. EC2 Instance Public IP Address and Username: Administrator.
- Remaining process is the same. after downloading double click.
-Open one window asked Password.
+ The remaining process is the same. after downloading double click.
+Open one window asked the Password.
 By using Key pair we can get the password and enter it and booting it happens then open Microsoft Windows server desktop.

 Open CMD (command prompt)
 Run this command: %SystemRoot%\system32\control.exe ncpa.cpl